Great to have you with us from high atop the EIB building in midtown Manhattan, one of the most frequently visited tourist sites in all of New York.

 Thank you.

-Wanted to um sum up what you said about the Steve Santani statement that they made when they were released yesterday.
+Wanted to sum up what you said about the Steve Santani statement that they made when they were released yesterday.

-Uh I just felt that it was very inappropriate.
+I just felt that it was very inappropriate.

-Maybe they should have deprogrammed those guys.
+Maybe they should have deprogrammed those guys, not that it would have changed to facts.

-That that was not That's exact that's exactly right.
+That's exactly right.

 Yeah, right.

-Here's my point about it, uh just to restate it.
+Here's my point about it.

 Everybody's saying that they're released unharmed.